Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 Student Loan Forgiveness for Military Nurses

 The United States Army offers RNs and NPs the ability to enlist in active or reserve duty for three years in exchange for student loan repayment, salary, and benefits.
 Those who enroll in this program are automatically enlisted as officers.
-Detailed information about enlisting as an army nurse can be provided through the United States Army.
+Detailed information about enlisting as an Army nurse can be provided through the United States Army.

 Please note that all types of loans can qualify for this plan.